 Feeling the heat?
 Rather than reach for a strong coffee, a post-work drink, or seek medication to help us deal with stress, exercise is not only one of the most powerful solutions, it’s the most natural and sustainable.

 It doesn’t matter what kind of exercise you're doing.
-Take a run, accompanied by your favourite playlist (a few tips on that here).
+Take a run, accompanied by your favourite playlist.
 Tackle a group fitness class with friends, or take to the great outdoors... it all counts towards the feel good factor!

 For those with friends who claim they are ‘too stressed’ to exercise, you may wish to share this with them!